shivamhwp/git-acm/temp.md

 - [ ] let user choose the msg or rerun to get another message > and then accept it.

 users should have at least friction as possible.

-what will be included in the v1.1.0

-- autocommit funtionality.
-- llama support.
-- maybe model options.